-- On the audited server, open the Local Security Policy snap-in: navigate to Start → Windows Administrative Tools (Windows Server 2016) or Administrative Tools (Windows 2012 R2 and below) → Local Security Policy.
+- On the audited server, open the Local Security Policy snap-in: navigate to Start → Windows Administrative Tools (Windows Server 2016 and higher) or Administrative Tools (Windows 2012) → Local Security Policy.

 Navigate to Security Settings → Local Policies → Audit Policy.

 Audit account management

 Audit object access

 Personnel with administrative rights can use Group Policy Objects to apply configuration settings to multiple servers in bulk.

 To configure audit policies (Windows Server 2008 R2 and later)